-SMA has a solution for every lender need related to the new program, including:
+SMA has a solution for every lender and pool originator need related to FMLP, including:

 - Sale of the 85% participation interest for premium and servicing income. - Sale of the 80% participation interest for those banks who desire to be the Seller and the Pool Originator. - Sale of the whole loan in situations where the lender is unable to retain any long term portion.